 We emphasize that our model is not intended as a realistic depiction of the labor market.
 We do not claim to offer direct policy prescriptions.
 Instead, our purpose is to propose the simplest conceivable model that captures the effects of partial compliance.
 By elucidating some basic qualitative insights regarding the impacts of partial compliance in allocative decisions, we aim to clarify the associated set of concerns that must be accounted for by any regulator.
 We argue that if even the most simple models evidence the complex interactive effects introduced by partial compliance behavior, then these effects must be considered when discussing the impact of specific policies or algorithmic approaches.

-\textbf{In particular, our findings are as follows.} Even with the simplest of assumptions, the relationships between the number of compliant institutions and various relevant metrics exhibit interesting phenomena: \begin{enumerate} \item Partial compliance (by $k\%$ of employers) can result in far less than proportional ($k\%$) progress towards the full compliance outcomes. \item The gap is more severe when compliant employers enforce demographic parity to match global (vs local) statistics. \item Choices of local vs global statistics can paint dramatically different pictures of the performance, vis-a-vis fairness desiderata of compliant (versus non-compliant) employers. \item When coupled with incentive effects, partial compliance can induce extreme segregation across institutions. \end{enumerate} Our results illuminate a critical shortcoming in current approaches to understanding fairness in algorithmic-based allocations, and have significant implications for how we think about auditing decisionmakers and assessing the potential benefits of regulation.
+\paragraph{Our findings} Even with the simplest of assumptions, the relationships between the number of compliant institutions and various relevant metrics exhibit interesting phenomena: \begin{enumerate} \item Partial compliance (by $k\%$ of employers) can result in far less than proportional ($k\%$) progress towards the full compliance outcomes. \item This gap (between the benefit of $k\%$ compliance and $k\%$ of the benefit of full compliance) is wider when compliant employers enforce demographic parity to match global (vs local) statistics. \item Choices of global vs local statistics can paint dramatically different pictures of the performance of compliant (versus non-compliant) employers with respect to fairness considerations. \item When coupled with incentive effects, partial compliance can induce extreme segregation across institutions. \end{enumerate} Our results illuminate a critical shortcoming in current approaches to understanding fairness in algorithmic-based allocations, and have significant implications for how we think about auditing decision makers and assessing the potential benefits of regulation.
 For example, simulations with our model show that even if a large fraction of employers voluntarily comply with a fairness-promoting policy, that does not necessarily mean that a commensurate fraction of the benefit (relative to universal adoption) has been realized.
 Consequently, a regulator assessing the urgency of implementing fairness measure should take into account that even if only 20\% of the population are non-compliant with a particular voluntary measure, they may be obstructing a much larger share, say 50\% of the possible benefits of the policy.
 Moreover, our findings suggest that in order to understand an employer's performance vis-a-vis fairness desiderata, it is not enough to look at statistics calculated based on the stream of candidates that apply to them---we must also consider the way that the set of applicants that they encounter may diverge from the demographics of the general population, and how these dynamics involve both interactions among the employers and strategic behavior among applicants.